KDE/documentation-develop-kde-org/content/docs/plasma/theme/quickstart.md

 1. Copy and rename an existing Plasma theme folder.
 The new folder name should be the name of the theme.
 Installed themes are stored in `share/plasma/desktoptheme/` in either your user's `.local` directory or your Plasma installation directory.
-You can also find Plasma themes on store.kde.org.
+You can also find [Plasma Themes on the KDE Store](https://store.kde.org/browse/cat/104/order/latest/).
 Edit the `metadata.desktop` file in the theme folder to match your theme name.
 See [Theme Storage](../theme-details#theme-storage) if you need help.